RussBDavis/Data-Vis-Final/ProcessBook/ProcessBook.md

 3. What does the visualization tell you about the relationship between disease and vaccine coverage?

-Our eight partipants were gathered through Facebook.
+Our eight participants were gathered through Facebook.
 All are educated and most were under the age of 30.
 This is not our target audience, however it gives us a starting point for how other people will interpret and interact with our visualization.

 The visualization was not as easy to understand as we desired.
 While the majority of the participants thought the visualization was easy to understand, some did not.
-The reasons were that the legends were not immediatly visible, the relationship between the graphs was unclear, and the concept of herd immunity was not well understood.
+The reasons were that the legends were not immediately visible, the relationship between the graphs was unclear, and the concept of herd immunity was not well understood.

 Every participant in our case study indicated that the visualization was interesting, regardless of their understanding of the visualization.
 As such, we have accomplished our goal of making the visualization interesting enough to keep audience attention.
 A few of our participants cited the interactive features as a primary reason our visualization was interesting and fun.

-Six of our participants came to the conclusion that vaccine rate and disease instance rate were inversly correlated, however it was only phrased that way in one review.
+Six of our participants came to the conclusion that vaccine rate and disease instance rate were inversely correlated, however it was only phrased that way in one review.
 This is encouraging as the majority of the participants were able to understand the intended point of the visualization.
 However, their interpretation was likely biased by their previous knowledge about diseases and vaccines.
 The two other participants both mentioned that the large amount of missing data was confusing.

 ## Future Improvements